WhatsHalal/handbook/how-we-work.md

 ### Versions

 Versions are 38-weeks (approximately 9 months) long at WhatsHalal.
 Each version will contain approximately 6 cycles.
 The version releases will be fixed to March, December, September, June in that order.
-Each version will be named after the longest main road or highway in 10 different Southeast Asian country.
+Each version will be named after the a 1950s-1960s musician or actor from Singapore, Malaysia or Indonesia.

 ## Cycles